stackbuilders/openssh-github-keys/README.md

 ## Security Notes

-Obviously, using this configuration means that your servers are only as secure as your Github organization.
+Obviously, using this configuration means that your servers are only as secure as your GitHub organization.
 You should consider adding things like two-factor authentication for accounts which can modify your Github organization.